sammuelyee/docs/faqs.md

 ### How do I remove the CartoDB logo from my map?

-All maps created with CartoDB have our “Powered by CartoDB” logo in the bottom-left corner by default.
+All maps created with CartoDB have our "Powered by CartoDB" logo in the bottom-left corner by default.
 If your account uses our Coronelli, Mercator, or Enterprise plans, you have the option to remove this branding.
-Just click on the Options button in your Map View and toggle CartoDB Logo to it's gray OFF state.
+Click on the "Options" button in your Map View and toggle the CartoDB Logo to it's gray OFF state.
 "Powered by CartoDB" will no longer appear on your map.

 <p class="wrap-border"><img src="{{ '/img/layout/faqs/remove-logo.png' | prepend: site.baseurl }}" alt="Remove CartoDB logo" /></p>

 ### Why is my infowindow showing an error?

-If you're working on your map through a connection which is behind a firewall or proxy, some requests may be blocked by it.
+If you're working on your map through a connection that is behind a firewall or proxy, some requests may be blocked by it.
 If requests are blocked some parts of your map will not load.
 In some cases this can mean that the information you're trying to show in your infowindow will not appear.

 A solution for this is to use an HTTPS connection.
 HTTPS will encrypt your data, so that your firewall or proxy won't block those specific CartoDB requests.

 ### Why are my map labels cut off?

-If some of your label's words are appearing cut off at tile edges, this can be caused by too small of a buffer area in your map.
+If some of your labels have words that appear cut off at tile edges, this can be caused by too small of a buffer area in your map.
 To fix this you need to increase the buffer-size value.
-Click on the CartoCSS button in Map View at the top of the CartoCSS code include:
+Click on the "CartoCSS" button in Map View at the top of the CartoCSS code include:

 {% highlight scss %}
 Map {